 Integrated Health Home and Pediatric Integrated Health Home

-NEW!
 Integrated Health Home for adults with a serious mental illness and youth with a serious emotional disturbance focus on coordinated, whole person healthcare to improve clients' health & well-being, and ensure that all their needs are met.
 Each IHH team consists of a Nurse, Care Coordinator, and Peer Support Specialist (Pediatric IHH offers a Family Peer Specialist).
-IHH/PIHH services do not replace existing health providers, but are an additional support resource for clients.
+IHH/PIHH services do not replace existing health providers but are an additional support resource for clients.